-FOR TREATMENT - We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to physicians, nurses, technologist, medical students or other people who are taking care of you.
+FOR TREATMENT - We may use PHI to provide you with medical treatment or services.
+We may disclose medical information about you to physicians, nurses, technologists, medical students or other people who are taking care of you.
 We may also share medical information with other health care providers to assist them in treating you.

-FOR PAYMENT - We may use and disclose your medical information for payment purposes.
-If an insurance company requests a copy in writing of your medical records in order to process or play a claim, a copy only relevant to that date of service will be provided to your carrier.
+FOR PAYMENT - We may use and disclose PHI for payment purposes.
+If an insurance company requests a copy in writing of your medical records in order to process or pay a claim, a copy only relevant to that date of service will be provided to your carrier.

 FOR HEALTH CARE OPERATIONS - We may use and disclose your medical information for our health care operations.
 This may include measuring and improving quality, evaluation of personnel, conducting training programs, facility accreditation, certificates, licenses and other credentials we need to fully serve you.